-Bank deposits are a valuable option for treasury investment strategies, particularly when considering that having a roster of multiple relationship banks allows for more competitive pricing power.
+Bank deposits (both term and call) are a valuable option for treasury investment strategies, particularly when considering that having a roster of multiple relationship banks allows for more competitive pricing power.
 That said, it is important to consider both benefits and potential risks of deposits when compared with money market funds (MMFs).
-MMFs present a compelling alternative to traditional bank deposits, going further in addressing the two key objectives of treasury policy, namely capital preservation, and liquidity provision.
+MMFs present a compelling alternative to traditional bank term deposits, going further in addressing the two key objectives of treasury policy, namely capital preservation, and liquidity provision.

-They are less operationally complex, more liquid, can offer the potential for higher net returns on cash and have a diversified approach to counterparty risk – a crucial factor we face in today’s uncertain financial environment.
-In this article, we consider the five key elements that will equip corporate treasurers with information and insights on the advantages of utilising MMFs over bank deposits.
+They are less operationally complex, more liquid, have a diversified approach to counterparty risk (a crucial factor we face in today’s uncertain financial environment) and can offer the potential for higher net returns.
+In this note, we consider the five key elements that will equip corporate treasurers with information and insights on the relative advantages of utilising MMFs and term bank deposits.

 1. Counterparty risk

 Despite nearly 18 months passing since the collapse of Silicon Valley Bank (SVB) and Credit Suisse’s acquisition by UBS, counterparty risk remains top of mind.
 Bank deposits expose investors directly to the financial health of a single bank in which funds are deposited.
-Should a bank face financial instability, the liquidity and safety of funds deposited at that institution can be in serious jeopardy.
-Additionally, efforts to enhance yield by terming out deposits further increase implicit counterparty risk – the longer you are exposed to a given counterparty, the more time there is for something to go wrong and for you not to get your money back.
+Should a bank face financial instability, the liquidity and safety of funds deposited at that institution can be in serious jeopardy, although this may be mitigated if asset liability netting agreements are in place.
+Additionally, efforts to enhance yield by terming out deposits further increases implicit counterparty risk – the longer you are exposed to a given counterparty, the more time there is for something to go wrong.
 High profile, and undoubtedly high consequence, bankruptcies and restructurings dominate headlines and institutional memory.
 In reality, a treasury team’s counterparty risk challenges are ever present.
 Credit rating migration (where a bank’s rating is downgraded below thresholds specified in treasury investment policy) can lead to intensive additional due diligence, increased resource requirements across the organisation and, ultimately, financial opportunity loss should a decision be made to attempt to break a deposit at an institution a treasury department no longer sees as safe.

-MMFs mitigate counterparty risk thorough portfolio diversification.
-Prime MMFs invest in commercial paper, permitting for a broader diversification across issuers and potentially enhancing yield while adhering to stringent credit quality standards.
-Prime MMFs employ dedicated in-house credit research teams to continuously monitor and assess the creditworthiness of their holdings, which, in turn, adds an additional layer of oversight.
+Individual MMFs mitigate counterparty risk through portfolio diversification.
+MMFs invest in commercial paper, permitting broader diversification across issuers and potentially enhancing yield while adhering to stringent credit quality standards.
+Prime MMFs employ dedicated in-house credit research teams to continuously monitor and assess the creditworthiness of their holdings, which in turn adds an additional layer of oversight.

 2. Liquidity